oracle/weblogic-kubernetes-operator/NAME-CHANGES.md

 Previously, these files were placed in the kubernetes directory (e.g. kubernetes/weblogic-operator.yaml).
 Now, they are placed in per-operator and per-domain directories (since a Kubernetes cluster can have more than one operator and an operator can manage more than one domain).

-The customer can control the name of the directory by specifying the -o option to the create script, for example: create-weblogic-operator.sh -o /scratch/operator1 The pathname can either be a full path name, or a relative pathname.
-If it's a relative pathname, then it's relative to the kubernetes directory.
+The customer must create a directory that will parent the per-operator and per-domain directories, and use the -o option to pass the name of that directory to the create script, for example: mkdir /scratch/my-user-projects create-weblogic-operator.sh -o /scratch/my-user-projects The pathname can either be a full path name, or a relative path name.
+If it's a relative pathname, then it's relative to the directory of the shell invoking the create script.
-So, if you specify 'create-weblogic-operator.sh -o operator1', the directory will be 'kubernetes/operator'.

-If the customer does not specify the -o option, then default directory names are chosen based on the values in the inputs yaml file. create-weblogic-operator.sh will default the directory name to the operator's Kubernetes namespace name (i.e. the 'namespace' parameter in the inputs yaml file, which defaults to 'weblogic-operator').
-So, if you just call 'create-weblogic-operator.sh', the generated files will be put in the 'kubernetes/weblogic-operator' directory.

-Similarly, create-weblogic-domain.sh will default the directory name to the domain's UID (i.e. the 'domainUID' parameter in the inputs file, which must be explicitly configured by the customer).
-So, if you set 'domainUID' to 'domain1.development-stage.yourcompany.com' in kubernetes/create-weblogic-domain-inputs.yaml, then call 'create-weblogic-domain.sh', the generated files will be put in the 'kubernetes/domain1.development-stage.yourcompany.com' directory.
+The per-operator directory name is:
+  <user project dir from -o>/weblogic-operators/<operator namespace from the input yaml file's namespace property>

+Similarly, the per-domain directory name is:
+  <user project dir from -o>/weblogic-domains/<domain uid from the input yaml file's domainUid property>

+#### What If I Mess Up Creating a Domain or Operator And Want To Do It Again?

+* TBD - destroy the operator / domain - I don't think we provide scripts for this yet, but will soon
+* either remove the directory that was generated for that operator / domain, or remove the generated yaml files and the copy of the input file from it
+* make whatever changes you need in your inputs file
+* re-run the create script

+If you run the create script without cleaning up the previously generated directory, the create script will tell you about the offending files and then exit without creating anything.

+#### Location of the Input YAML Files

+The create scripts support a -i option for specifying the location of the inputs file.
+Similar to the -o option, the path can either be a full path name or a relative path name.
+Relative path names are relative to the directory of the shell invoking the create script.

+If -i is not specified, kubernetes/create-weblogic-operator.sh uses kubernetes/create-weblogic-operator-inputs.yaml.

+Previously, kubernetes/create-domain-job.sh used kubernetes/create-domain-job-inputs.yaml as the input file if -i was not specified.
+This behavior has been changed.
+The customer must select a world wide unique id for the domain and set the domainUid property in the inputs file to that value.
+This means that the customer must always modify the inputs file.

+Also, we do not want the customer to have to change files in the weblogic operator's install directory.
+Because of this, the -i option MUST be specified when calling kubernetes/create-weblogic-operator.sh.
+The basic flow is:

+* pick a user projects directory, e.g. /scratch/my-user-projects
+* mkdir /scratch/my-user-projects
+* pick a unique id for the domain, e.g. foo.com
+* cp kubernetes/create-weblogic-domain-inputs.yaml my-inputs.yaml
+* set the domainUid in my-inputs.yaml to foo.com
+* kubernetes/create-weblogic-operator.sh -i my-inputs.yaml -o /scratch/my-user-projects

+Note: my-inputs.yaml will be copied to /scratch/my-user-projects/weblogic-domains/foo.com/create-weblogic-domain-inputs.yaml

 #### File Names of the Generated YAML File